 - Significant risk of carrying diseases from environmental exposure and parasites

 WHERE TO BUY CHICKENS

-The disadvantages are limited breed selection and minimum purchase requirements of at least six chicks at a time (which exist for the safety of the chicks).
+The disadvantages are limited breed selection and minimum purchase requirements of 4-6 chicks at a time (which exist for the safety of the chicks).
 I find that others are often willing to split an order after purchase, so I can get just a few baby chicks without having to build yet another chicken coop.
 The other limitation when buying from a large feed store is that local stores do not ordinarily know when chicks will arrive or which breeds they will get prior to arrival.
 Sometimes the potluck selection works out well though; I have gotten breeds I never would have imagined I’d add to my flock when happening upon them in the spring.
 (Fine, I stalk the stores during Chick Days.
-Don’t judge me.)
+Don’t judge.)

 Independently owned feed stores often take breed orders prior to chick season, but also order breeds that are not spoken for in advance.
 Most buy their chicks through the same hatcheries you can buy from yourself.
 The advantages to buying through independent feed stores is the pre-order varieties to choose from and lower small-order costs than if ordering from hatchery to home.
 Smaller feed stores do not get as many regular shipments of chicks for sale as TSC stores, for example, and they tend to carry a very limited number of breeds.